root-io/vmail/README.md

 Reporting a security issue
 --------------

-If you think that you have found a security issue in vmail.me project, please don't use the bug tracker and don't publish it publicly.
+If you think that you have found a security issue in vmail project, please don't use the bug tracker and don't publish it publicly.

-Instead, all security issues must be sent to security [at] vmail.me.
+Instead, all security issues must be sent to security [at] vmail.me ([PGP public key](https://keybase.io/rootio)).

 Getting started